Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 # The modularization handbook - Skyrat style, v0.1

+## Failure to follow this guide will result in your PR being denied.

 ## Introduction

 To develop and maintain a separate codebase is a big task, that many have failed and suffered the consequences of, such as outdated, and messy code.